Pablo123GitHub/FakeOddsMonkey/README.md

  computed, and displayed in real time on the form.

 You can choose one of two options by clicking on the button at the top of the page:
-"Qualyfing Bet" Or "Stake No Return"
+"Qualyfing Bet" Or "Stake No Return".
+Based on the selected option, the form will display the relevant profit breakdown.

+You can change the Lay stake with the slider at the bottom of the page.
+The slider minimum and maximum values can be edited.